Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ## Actual Version Limits

 It is important to underline that currently this connector support a single-input single-output connection, limiting to **1** the number of supported spark job per connector.
-To implement multiple connectors, it is necessary to run another spark job with different addresses.  <\br>
+To implement multiple connectors, it is necessary to run another spark job with different addresses.  <br />
 It is strongly reccomended to use this connector in local: a future version implementing security will be provided